deepakdubey07/DermaScanX/README.md

 ![Inference Pipeline Flow](image006.png)

-The prediction system uses a cascading fallback strategy to ensure maximum reliability — NVIDIA Nemotron-Nano-12B-V2-VL as primary, HuggingFace ViT (LaurianeMD/vit-skin-disease) as secondary and local TFLite EfficientNetV2B0 as the final fallback.
+The prediction system uses a cascading fallback strategy.
+NVIDIA Nemotron-Nano-12B-V2-VL runs as the primary model, HuggingFace ViT runs as the secondary model and the local TFLite EfficientNetV2B0 CNN acts as the final fallback to ensure the app always returns a result.

 ## CNN Model Architecture